earthoul/papyri-negimariae-magicae/README.md

 # Papyri Negimariae Magicae
 Book of spells for Ken Akamatsu's *Negima!* series in Mundus Magicus style.

+## Features
+- Written in Latin language, including annotations, along with Greek & CJK incantations;
+- Contains reconstructions of incantations, marked with an asterisk (\*), based on *Negima!* fandom.
+(Hope they'll get official transcriptions someday!)

 ## Compatibility
 The source code is currently compatible with LuaLaTeX + [EB Garamond](https://github.com/georgd/EB-Garamond) ("original", v0.016) by Georg Duffner, not with [EB Garamond 12](https://github.com/octaviopardo/EBGaramond12) by Duffner & Octavio Pardo.